Primary Overview

 We produce curriculum materials for teachers delivering LGBT Inclusive Education that are ready to use and can also be easily adapted for the needs of learners.
 These resources also serve as examples of how LGBT Inclusive Education can look in different curricular areas, ages and stages for teachers who want to produce their own classroom materials.

-92% of teachers who completed the CPD said they would use our LGBT Inclusive Education resources.
 Visit our Primary Resources page to view and download all of our available resources.

 Primary teachers